History of Ronald Reagan Washington National Airport

 HIGHLIGHTS IN THE HISTORY OF NATIONAL

 1938 President Roosevelt selected the site for the new Washington National Airport.
 1940 Dedication of the Washington National Airport by President Roosevelt.
 1941 Airport opened for business June 16th with one hangar completed and five under construction.
 1949 First fixed-based operator (private aircraft service business) opened for general aviation business.
 1950 South extension of Main Terminal completed.
 1956 Runway 9/27 closed, became taxiway Alpha.
 1958 North Terminal opened.
 Pan American Airlines first jet (Boeing 707) christened at National Airport.
 1964 Construction of air cargo building.
 1965 Construction of United Airlines holdrooms and ticketing facilities completed.
 1966 Jet aircraft began operating at National Airport.
 1968 Opened new American Airlines’ facility and gates.
 1970 Commuter Terminal Opened.
 NW/TWA facilities opened.
 1973 Start of Metrorail construction on the airport.
 1977 One-way road system placed into operation.
 Metrorail service to the airport began.
 1982 Nighttime noise level limitations policy put into effect.
 1986 Bill transferring the operation of National and Dulles to a new regional Airports Authority was signed by President Reagan.
 1987 The Metropolitan Washington Airports Authority began operations.
 1989 Interim Terminal (Hangar 11) opened.
 Commuter Terminal closed.
 1991 First parking garage (Garage A) opened on the airport on November 26.
 1993 Construction of the New Terminal started.
 1996 Parking Garage B/C opened.
 1997 A new Airport Traffic Control Tower was commissioned by FAA on May 12.
-1997 Terminal B/C opened.
+1997 Terminal B/C opened on July 27.
 1998 Abingdon Plantation site restored and Exhibit Hall opened.
 1999 Completed improvements to Mt.
 Vernon Bridge Trail.
 2001 Reagan National Airport reopens to commercial aircraft operations on October 4 after being closed for 23 days following September 11th terrorist attacks.
 2004 The airside façade (facing the runways) of Historic Terminal A is restored.
 2005 With many new restrictions in place, the federal government allowed General Aviation to return to Reagan National for the first time since September 11, 2001.
 2007 18.7 million passengers travel at Reagan National Airport - a new record.
 2008 The landside façade (facing the roadways) of Historic Terminal A is restored.
 2010 A 1400-space expansion of the parking garages is completed.
 The former American Airlines ticketing lobby in Terminal A is renovated to become the new JetBlue ticketing lobby.
 2011 A 9-foot bronze statue of Ronald Reagan is dedicated along the Airport entrance roadway on November 1.
 2012 Projects to resurface Runway 1/19, install new Runway 1 approach equipment and extend the Runway Safety Area are completed.

 Click herefor facts about Ronald Reagan Washington National Airport